Louis-XIV-bis/varcall_snakemake/README.md

 nohup snakemake -s workflow/Snakefile_get_gvcf --resources mem_mb=64000 --cores 8 &
 ```

-To second the first part of the pipeline:
+To second the first part of the pipeline (resources to changes according to what's possible for you and the requierments of your data):
 ```
 nohup snakemake -s workflow/Snakefile_merge_gvcf --resources mem_mb=64000 --cores 8 &
 ```

+If you used the per-chromosome method change **Snakefile_merge_gvcf** to **Snakefile_merge_splitgvcf**

 Note: you can change the values for the RAM ad the number of core.
 You can also create a profile to specify more resources but you'd need to change the script for each rule.